hubmapconsortium/portal-ui/README.md

 - Components with tests or styles should be placed in to their own directory.
 - Styles should follow the `style.*` pattern where the extension is `js` for styled components or `css` for stylesheets.
   - New styled components should use `styled` from `@mui/styles`.
+- Supporting test files have specific naming conventions:
-- Tests should follow the `*.spec.js` pattern...
+  - Jest Tests should follow the `*.spec.js` pattern.
+  - Stories should follow the `*.stories.js` pattern.
-- and stories should follow the `*.stories.js` pattern.
-For both, the prefix is the name of the component.
+  - Cypress tests should follow the `*.cy.js` pattern.
+  - For all test files, the prefix is the name of the component.
 - Each component directory should have an `index.js` which exports the component as default.
 - Components which share a common domain can be placed in a directory within components named after the domain.